CitiesSkylinesMods/AdditiveShader/ASSETS.md

 LODs don't support additive shader.
 To work around that limitation the mod will disable LODs and/or increase render distance of anything that uses the shader.

 Buildings, in particular, can be a problem.
-If they contain a one prop that uses the shader, the max _prop_ render distance _for that building_ will be increased.
-That setting applies to all props so it can have an impact on fps.
+If they contain a any props that uses the shader, the max _prop_ render distance _for that building_ will be increased.
-So if you use a shader prop in a building, try and limit how many other props that building has (and ideally keep them low tri with small textures).

 To reduce CPU workload to basically zero, the Additive Shader mod (from v1.5 onwards) spreads shader visibility updates across frames, so there might be some delay between on/off time and the shader actually being made visible/hidden in the game.

-## Settings
+## Shader settings

 To make the mod recognise your mesh, the `m_mesh.name` must be in one of the following formats: